|

 Carbon Monoxide Heart Attacks

-Known as the “Silent Killer”, carbon
+Known as the “Silent Killer”, carbon monoxide delivers a

-outcome.
-This poisonous gas is tasteless, odourless,
+dangerous and often fatal outcome.
+This poisonous gas is tasteless, odorless,

-and invisible, making it almost impossible to
+and invisible, making it almost impossible to detect without properly

-detectors, be it in your home or office.
+installed carbon monoxide detectors, be it in your home or office.
 At

-low levels, the deadly gas can cause flu-like
+low levels, the deadly gas can cause flu-like symptoms such as vomiting,

-it can induce a coma, cause brain damage, and
+induce a coma, cause brain damage, and trigger a carbon monoxide heart

 How